433 Eros: Later studies

-During the approach (opposition) of 1900–1901, a worldwide program was launched to make parallax measurements of Eros to determine the solar parallax (or distance to the Sun), with the results published in 1910 by A. Hinks of Cambridge and C.D.
-Perrine of the Lick Observatory, University of California.
+During the opposition of 1900–1901, a worldwide program was launched to make parallax measurements of Eros to determine the solar parallax (or distance to the Sun), with the results published in 1910 by Arthur Hinks of Cambridge and Charles D. Perrine of the Lick Observatory, University of California.
 Perrine published progress reports in 1906 and 1908.
 He took 965 photographs with the Crossley Reflector and selected 525 for measurement.
-A similar program was then carried out, during a closer approach, in 1930–1931 by H.S.
-Jones.
+A similar program was then carried out, during a closer approach, in 1930–1931 by Harold Spencer Jones.
 The value of the Astronomical Unit (roughly the Earth-Sun distance) obtained by this program was considered definitive until 1968, when radar and dynamical parallax methods started producing more precise measurements.

 Eros was the first asteroid detected by the Arecibo Observatory's radar system.

 Eros was one of the first asteroids visited by a spacecraft, the first one orbited, and the first one soft-landed on.
 NASA spacecraft NEAR Shoemaker entered orbit around Eros in 2000, and landed in 2001.

 Mars-crosser

 Eros is a Mars-crosser asteroid, the first known to come within the orbit of Mars.
+Its orbit is inclined at about 10.8° to the solar ecliptic, it is above the plane of the ecliptic when it crosses Mars' orbit, so the two orbits do not intersect.
 Objects in such an orbit can remain there for only a few hundred million years before the orbit is perturbed by gravitational interactions.
-Dynamical integrations suggest that Eros may evolve into an Earth-crosser within as short an interval as two million years, and has a roughly 50% chance of doing so over a time scale of ×10^8~×10^9 years.
+Dynamical system modeling suggests that Eros may evolve into an Earth-crosser within as short an interval as two million years, and has a roughly 50% chance of doing so over a time scale of ×10^8~×10^9 years.
 It is a potential Earth impactor, about five times larger than the impactor that created Chicxulub crater and led to the extinction of the non-avian dinosaurs.